purarue/scramble-history/README.md

                                   graph options
-  -q, --query TEXT                Solves to filter to, or actions to run -s, --sort-by [when]            Sort the resulting solves -r, --reverse / --no-reverse    Reverse the sort for --sort-by. --reverse is the default --help                          Show this message and exit.
+  -q, --query TEXT                Solves to filter to, or actions to run -s, --sort-by [when]            Sort the resulting solves -r, --reverse / --no-reverse    Reverse the sort for --sort-by.
+Default is --no-reverse, stats uses
+                                  --reverse
+  --help                          Show this message and exit.
 ```